farlowdw/software-development-handbook/blog/2023/2023-03-29-virtual-box-mac-ubuntu-shared/index.md

 | :-- | :-- | :-: | :-- | :-: | :-- |
 | `SSH port forwarding` | `TCP` | `127.0.0.1` | `2222` | `10.0.2.15` | `22` |

-Then click "OK" to exit the port forwarding rules, and then click "OK" again in the Network menu for the changes to be saved.
+Then click "OK" to exit the port forwarding rules menu, and then click "OK" again in the Network menu for the changes to be saved.
 Power off the machine.

 #### Test the ssh setup

 All of the changes made above should now be in effect.
-Start up the machine again but this time as a headless start (i.e., *without* a terminal emulator):
+Start up the machine again but this time as a *headless* start (i.e., *without* a terminal emulator):

 <div align='center' class='centeredImageDiv'>
   <img width='700px' src={require('./vm-11.png').default} />